 As unquestionably useful as molecular data have been for untangling mammalian evolutionary history26, no current molecular phylogeny is sufficiently complete to provide a clear view of dynamics so far in the past.
-Our analysis of a near-complete, species-level phylogeny of extant mammals sheds new light on how one of the best-known mass extinctions in Earth history affected their macroevolutionary dynamics.
-In particular, we challenge the widely accepted importance of the K/T extinction event for the origin and diversification of extant mammalian lineages.
-The pulse of mammalian diversification immediately after the K/T event was mainly or wholly in groups that declined subsequently or died out, without contributing markedly to those lineages with extant descendants, for which the diversification rate remained flat across the boundary.
-Only selected marsupial orders agree with the explosive model to any extent, and then only in their times of origin.
-Instead, the pivotal macroevolutionary events for extant mammalian lineages occur either well before the boundary (significant decrease in diversification rate at approximately 85 Myr ago, after establishment and initial radiations of the placental superorders and major orders at approximately 93 Myr ago) or well afterwards, from the Early Eocene onwards (when net diversification began to accelerate).
-The supertree and fossil record provide different parts of this picture, attesting to the value of using both approaches together: the supertree provides no information about the dynamics of extinct lineages, whereas the fossil record probably underestimates the timing of crown-group diversification in the past.
+Our analysis of a near-complete, species-level phylogeny of extant mammals sheds new light on how one of the best-known mass extinctions in earth history affected their macroevolutionary dynamics.
+In particular, we challenge the widely accepted importance of the K-T extinction event for the origin and diversification of extant mammalian lineages.
+The pulse of mammalian diversification immediately after K-T was mainly or wholly in groups that declined subsequently or died out, without contributing markedly to those lineages with extant descendants, where the rate at which the latter appeared remained flat across the boundary.
+Only selected marsupial orders agree with the Explosive Model to any extent, and then only in their times of origin.
+Instead, the pivotal macroevolutionary events for extant mammal lineages occur either well before the boundary (significant decrease in diversification rate at ~ 82.5 Ma following establishment and initial radiations of the placental superorders and major orders at ~ 89 Ma) or well afterward from the Early Eocene onwards (when net diversification began to accelerate).
+The supertree and fossils provide different parts of this picture, attesting to the value of using both approaches together: the supertree provides no information about the dynamics of extinct lineages, whereas the fossil record likely underestimates the timing of crowngroup diversification in the past.
 Together, both lines of evidence indicate that the phylogenetic fuses throughout mammals, but especially in placentals, are much longer than previously suspected.

-Therefore, the demise of the non-avian dinosaurs, and the K/T mass extinction event in general, do not seem to have had a substantial direct impact on the evolutionary dynamics of the extant mammalian lineages.
+Therefore, the demise of the non-avian dinosaurs, and the K-T mass extinction event in general, do not seem to have had a substantial direct impact on the evolutionary dynamics of the extant mammalian lineages.
 What, then, was delaying the diversification of present-day mammals?
-Clearly, the priority is to identify why net rates of diversification remained low for so long after the major lineages became established.
+Clearly, the priority is to now identify why net rates of diversification remained low for so long after the major lineages became established.
 Time lags are also known for other groups^{10,27}; however, our values are much longer.
-Future tests are needed to see whether the time lag might involve inhibition by not only the Cretaceous fauna, but also by the major Palaeocene mammal groups.
-Net diversification rates might also have been shaped in part by abiotic factors that were more favourable for the modern groups: r starts to rise at around the time of the Cenozoic thermal maximum and subsequent Early Eocene Climatic Optimum (approximately 55-50 Myr ago)28.
-Discriminating among all these scenarios will be demanding, requiring a highly integrative approach combining phylogenetic, palaeontological, palaeoclimatic and geographical data at both regional and global scales.
+Future tests are needed to see if the time lag might involve inhibition by not only the Cretaceous fauna, but also by the major Paleocene mammal groups.
+Net diversification rates might also have been shaped in part by abiotic factors that were more favourable for the modern groups: r starts to rise around the time of the Cenozoic thermal maximum and subsequent Early Eocene Climatic Optimum (~55-50 Ma)28.
+Discriminating among all these scenarios will be demanding, requiring a highly integrative approach combining phylogenetic, paleontological, paleoclimatic and geographic data at both regional and global scales.